 TARGETED THERAPY, KINASE INHIBITOR

-Kisqali is a prescription drug approved by the Food and Drug Administration (FDA) as an initial endocrine-based treatment of hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer in combination with an aromatase inhibitor in postmenopausal women.
-Kisqali is also referred to by its drug name, Ribociclib.
+Kisqali is a prescription drug approved by the U.S. Food and Drug Administration (FDA) as an initial endocrine-based treatment of hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer in combination with an aromatase inhibitor in postmenopausal women.
+Kisqali is also referred to by its drug name, ribociclib.

 Kisqali is a targeted therapy in a class of drugs called cyclin-dependent kinase (CDK) inhibitors.
 In tandem with an aromatase inhibitor, Kisqali is believed to work by slowing the growth and preventing the spread of tumors.